Polirecyliente/SGConocimiento/Math/Geometry_basics__Geometry__CK12/Ch01_Basics_of_geometry.md

 > Let $A$, $B$, and $C$, be three collinear points, with $B$ being between $A$ and $C$, then
 > $$AB + BC = AC$$

+The segment addition postulate can be visualized with the following image.
 [Segment addition postulate image code](Programs/Ch01/S02_01_Segment_addition_postulate_image.py)
 ![Segment addition postulate image](Images/Ch01/S02_01_Segment_addition_postulate.png) *Segment addition postulate*